Skip to content

 A tuple containing three elements:

-List of generated event prediction split groups, corresponding to the forecasting splits.
+List of generated event prediction split groups, or None if no events splitter is set.

 3. reference_dates: pd.DataFrame